WVUMLL/Immerse/README.md

 # How to Install

-⚠️ This program is intended for WVU HSC students and assumes your device is a MacBook Air ⚠️
+⚠️ This program is intended for WVU HSC students and assumes your device is a MacBook provided by the school ⚠️

 These instructions are also intended for those with little-to-no experience using Terminal or working with python.
 If you have experience with these things, feel free to deviate from the instructions as you see fit!